 Biography

-In 2021 Howard-Potter made his largest and most daring sculpture to date, The 1958 Championship Game for the NFL Hall of Fame, in Canton Ohio.
-Standing 30 feet tall and seemingly defying gravity the monumental figure of diving foot ballplayer, Raymond Berry, made out of six thousand pounds of steel, covered in a galvanized and powder coated silver skin took 8 months to complete and represents a major success in Mr. Howard-Potter’s career.
+In 2021, Jack made the 1958 Championship Game sculpture for the NFL Hall of Fame in Canton, Ohio.
+Standing 30 feet tall, the monumental figure of the diving football player, Raymond Berry, is gravity-defying.
+The six thousand pounds of steel, covered in a silver skin, took 8 months to complete and represents a major success in Jack’s career.

-Howard-Potter resides in New York City with his wife, Erica, daughter, Skylar and son, Lyndon.
-He is a board member of The Art Students League and Scripps Howard Foundation.
-He has maintained a studio in Long Island City Queens since 2006.
+He resides in New York City with his wife, Erica, daughter, Skylar, and son, Lyndon.
+He is a board member of The Art Students League and Scripps Howard Foundation, attends ballet and dance to inform his work, and most recently completed a commission for the city of Palm Springs, California.
+He has had his studio in Long Island City, Queens, since 2006.

 Sculptures